Digital Nomad Life in kobe, Japan

 What do people find most challenging about the culture in kobe?

 "Expats in Kobe, Japan often find the language barrier to be the most challenging aspect of the local culture.
 Japanese is a complex language with three different writing systems, and while some residents speak English, it is not widely spoken or understood.
 Another challenge is the deep-rooted tradition and etiquette in Japanese culture.
 There are many unspoken rules and social norms that foreigners may not be aware of, which can lead to misunderstandings or unintentional offense.
 The work culture in Japan can also be a significant challenge for expats.
 The Japanese are known for their strong work ethic, often working long hours and rarely taking time off.
 This can be a stark contrast to the work-life balance that many expats are used to.
 Japanese food culture can also be a challenge for some expats.
 While Kobe is famous for its beef, the local cuisine also includes a lot of seafood and raw food, which may not suit everyone's taste.
 Lastly, the high cost of living in Kobe can be a challenge for expats.
-Housing, in particular, can be expensive, and the overall cost of living is higher than in many other cities around the world," said one person in kobe.
+Housing, in particular, can be expensive, and the overall cost of living is higher than in many other cities around the world," said one expat in kobe.

 What residency documents or visas did I need if I will be in kobe for a while?

 "If you are planning to stay in Kobe, Japan for an extended period, you will need to obtain a visa.
 The type of visa you need depends on the purpose of your stay.
 For example, if you are going to study, you will need a student visa.
 If you are going to work, you will need a working visa.
 In addition to the visa, you will also need a valid passport.
 Your passport should be valid for the entire duration of your stay in Japan.
 Once you arrive in Japan, you will need to apply for a Residence Card.
 This card serves as your ID in Japan and is required for various procedures such as opening a bank account or getting a cell phone contract.
 If you are planning to stay in Japan for more than 90 days, you will need to register your address with the local municipal office.
 You will receive a Certificate of Residence, which you should keep with your Residence Card at all times.
-Please note that visa requirements can change, so it's always a good idea to check with the Japanese embassy or consulate in your home country before you travel," said one expat in kobe.
+Please note that visa requirements can change, so it's always a good idea to check with the Japanese embassy or consulate in your home country before you travel," remarked one member in kobe.

 Get Quote